bruvellu/terebratalia-wnts/wnt.md

 ## Sequencing and assembly

-Genome sequenced Illumina paired ends and mate pairs.
-Sequenced PACBIO.
-Assembled using Platanus and improved using PBJelly.
 Reference transcriptome assembled with Trinity using this SRA.
 Stage-specific samples sequenced with Illumina single end.
 Expression quantified using Kallisto pseudoalignments to the reference transcriptome.
 Analyses using DESeq2 workflow.

 ## Gene orthology